Taur3an/LatentProbe/LatentProbe_Advanced/README.md

 - **Advanced Prompt Generation**: Create sophisticated adversarial prompts using 19 distinct attack methodologies
 - **Target Interaction**: Send prompts to target models and capture responses with reasoning traces
-- **Automated Evaluation**: Use judge LLMs to assess response quality across multiple safety dimensions
+- **Automated Evaluation**: Use judge LLMs to assess response quality and safety compliance
 - **Adaptive Conversations**: Engage in multi-turn interactions with automated strategy adaptation
 - **Comprehensive Logging**: Structured storage of all interactions and evaluations in JSON and CSV formats